 - Step 3: Leave the door open.
 Employees should have the opportunity for discussion with their manager around significant changes, particularly those that impact them.
 Equip your managers with the knowledge and data to support those conversations.

-Ultimately, moving to a hybrid workforce provides flexibility to employees — and can help you tap into talent pools across the country.
+Ultimately, moving to remote pay and a hybrid workforce provides flexibility to employees — and can help you tap into talent pools across the country.
 If you use compensation as the strategic lever that it is when making this transition, you can up your game with every top startup’s secret sauce: employees and desirable candidates.